bpc-einvoicing/bpc-semantics-spreadsheet-tools/README.md

 Various artifacts need to be created to help in the generation and validation of UBL documents in conformance with the subset and data integrity constraints defined by the BPC e-Invoicing Semantics Group.

 _*IMPORTANT: This repository maintains the raw materials used to create the validation artifacts and not the validation artifacts themselves.
 Download the actual artefact files from [this repository's Actions tab](https://github.com/bpc-einvoicing/bpc-semantics-spreadsheet-tools/actions) using the most recent ZIP file.
-See below for triggering the creation of a new set of artefacts.*_
+See below for triggering the creation of a new set of artifacts.*_

+Find in the [BPC public directory](https://drive.google.com/drive/folders/1tvEwgiWcBaIr8GmE2_2RTy33vJsagn8M?usp=sharing) snapshot deliveries of the resulting artifacts created in the Actions tab.

 This diagram outlines the role of a subset of UBL schemas in the generation of XML documents, independent of the role of the full UBL schemas when ingesting XML documents: